csye7125-su24-team17/.github/profile/README.md

    The similar vectors, along with the query embedding, are provided as a prompt to the LLaMA3 LLM model, which then generates an accurate, context-aware response.
 We access the LLaMA3 model via the Groq API, ensuring high-performance and accurate query handling.

   This architecture allows external users to query the system for insights into the latest CVEs, with real-time processing and response generation powered by state-of-the-art machine learning models and vector databases.

-- **Service Mesh with Istio**
-We implemented Istio as a service mesh to secure and manage communication between our microservices.
-Istio’s sidecar proxies enhance security, reliability, and observability by controlling and monitoring all service-to-service traffic.
-Additionally, we utilize Istio's Ingress Gateway and Virtual Services to securely expose select services to the internet, ensuring external access is tightly controlled and monitored.

-- **Logging with FluentBit and CloudWatch**
-For centralized logging, we integrated FluentBit, which aggregates logs from both the EKS control plane and all microservices.
-These logs are forwarded to AWS CloudWatch, providing a unified view for tracing errors and monitoring application behavior across the entire system.

-- **Monitoring and Visualization with Prometheus and Grafana**
-To maintain system health and performance, we implemented Prometheus for comprehensive metrics collection.
-Prometheus scrapes metrics from each microservice, which are then visualized through Grafana dashboards.
-This setup enables real-time monitoring of CPU, memory, network usage, and application-specific metrics, providing deep insights into system behavior and performance.